antrea-io/antrea/docs/antrea-network-policy.md

 The [second example](#acnp-with-clustergroup-reference) policy contains a single rule, which drops matched traffic on TCP port 5978 to all network endpoints selected by the "test-cg-with-ip-block" ClusterGroup.
-The [third example](#acnp-for-pod-level-isolation-in-namespaces) policy contains a single rule, which drops all egress traffic initiated by any Pod in Namespaces that has label `app` set to `no-network-access-required`.
+The [third example](#acnp-for-complete-pod-isolation-in-selected-namespaces) policy contains a single rule, which drops all egress traffic initiated by any Pod in Namespaces that have `app` set to `no-network-access-required`.
 Note that an empty `To` in the egress rule means that this rule matches all egress destinations.
 **Note**: The order in which the egress rules are specified matters, i.e., rules will